Buckwheat Banana Bread

 I was able to keep the recipe almost the same, only changing up a few ingredients.

-• I added a nice dose of cinnamon.
-Use a teaspoon extra if you really want to bring the cinnamon essence forward.
+- I added a nice dose of cinnamon.
+If you really want to bring out the cinnamon essence, use a teaspoon extra.

-This recipe is extremely simple with just 7 ingredients, plus salt.
+This recipe is extremely simple: It requires just 7 ingredients plus salt.
 You may even already have them all on hand!

 If you’re a lover of banana bread and buckwheat, you’re going to enjoy this bread immensely!

-And if you’ve never tried buckwheat flour, I suggest giving it a try to see if it’s a new must-have flour for your pantry.
-Happy buckwheat loving my friends!
+If you’ve never tried buckwheat flour, I suggest giving it a try to see if it’s a new must-have flour for your pantry.
+Happy buckwheat-loving, my friends!

 Buckwheat Flour – Gluten-Free & Grain-Free